alerika2018/rentalBikes/README.md

 - This page will be displayed after the user click on one store card (from the Bike Store)
 - This page is used only to display all the information of the store as well as a location map.

+</br></br>

 ## API

 - RentME uses a photo API to display random picture containing bikes in any form. https://api.unsplash.com/
 - RentME helps the user showing a list of Canada Provinces to select from at the moment to enter the address.
 Also it will display a list of cities depending on the selected province.
 This data is store using arrays but was taken from https://gist.github.com/jdewit/8755708.

-  ### Custome API
+  ### Custom API

-  - POST: /api/store --- Send store information
+  - POST: /api/v1/store --- Send store information
-  - GET: /api/store ---Retrieve list of stores
+  - GET: /api/v1/store ---Retrieve list of stores
-  - DELETE: /api/store/:id --- Delete a store by id
+  - DELETE: /api/v1/store/:id --- Delete a store by id
-  - GET: /api/store/:id --- Retrive information of one store by id
+  - GET: /api/v1/store/:id --- Retrive information of one store by id

     > Responses are using JSON format